santiago-tapia/ros2_documentation/source/Tutorials/Intermediate/Async-Service/Async-Service-Main.rst

    [INFO] [1733332219.403816764] [examples_rclcpp_async_recv_cb_client]: Response: 110
    [INFO] [1733332221.904430291] [examples_rclcpp_async_recv_cb_client]: Response: 115

-Since the client **is** asyncronous, it keeps spinning, and thus receiving topic messages, in the previous logs the topics for 10 and 15 were received at a time ending in 16 and 18 seconds respectively, and the responses were received later.
-That is, two request were done in a row before getting the results and later they were also received one after the other.
-But, why the second response takes more that 2.5 seconds?

 Since the client **is** asynchronous, it keeps spinning and continues to receive topic messages.
 In the previous logs, the topics for 10 and 15 were received at times ending in 16 and 18 seconds, respectively, and the responses